-• Projects 30%
+• Homework 30%

-There are 6 projects over the course of the semester, which include problem sets as well as research projects that you will also share with your classmates.
-They are designed to apply course learning goals to the content of the course in novel settings and from numerous points of view in order to practice the material and make connections.
+There are 7 homeworks over the course of the semester, which include problem sets as well as research projects that you will also share with your classmates.
 Your work must be turned in on or before the due date at the beginning of class.
-To accommodate issues that may arise, the lowest project will automatically be dropped-save this for emergencies.
-If you have earned a passing grade of at least 60% for every project (including the dropped one) then you will receive +1 added on to your final average.
+To accommodate issues that may arise, the lowest homework will automatically be dropped-save this for emergencies.
+If you have earned a passing grade of at least 60% for every homework (including the dropped one) then you will receive +1 added on to your final average.